Texas A&M ring: Traditions

-Requirements and Eligibility
+Requirements and eligibility

-For students to receive their Aggie rings during their time at Texas A&M University, students are required to meet specific qualifications.
+For students to receive their Aggie rings during their time at Texas A&M University, they must meet specific qualifications.
 Current undergraduate students must be in good academic standing with a minimum 2.0 GPA on a 4.0 scale; students must also complete 90 credit hours of course work with a minimum of 45 credit hours earned at Texas A&M University.
 Graduate students are eligible to receive their Aggie rings once 75% of their graduate course work is completed.
-If a student’s graduate degree requires a thesis, his or her Aggie ring will be delivered once the thesis has been defended by the specified university deadline.
-If the thesis has not been defended by this deadline, the student’s Aggie ring will be held until this qualification is met.
-Post-doctorate students are eligible to receive their Aggie rings once all formal course work has been completed with a minimum 3.0 GPA; students must also complete their residency requirement, pass their preliminary exam, and have an approved research proposal on file.
-Finally, if students are unable to meet these requirements throughout their time at Texas A&M University, an Aggie ring can be purchased upon graduation.
+If a student's graduate degree requires a thesis, their Aggie ring will be delivered once the thesis has been defended by the specified university deadline.
+If the thesis has not been defended by this deadline, the student's Aggie ring will be held until this qualification is met.
+Post-doctorate students can receive their Aggie rings once all formal coursework has been completed with a minimum 3.0 GPA; students must also complete their residency requirement, pass their preliminary exam, and have an approved research proposal on file.
+Finally, if students cannot meet these requirements throughout their time at Texas A&M University, an Aggie ring can be purchased upon graduation.